Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Indigenous Post-Secondary Education and Student Success Initiatives The Ministry of Advanced Education provides operational funding to support Indigenous post-secondary institutions and programs, as well as targeted funding to support Indigenous student success initiatives.

-Saskatchewan is home to three Indigenous post-secondary institutions: First Nations University of Canada (FNUniv), Saskatchewan Indian Institute of Technologies (SIIT), and Gabriel Dumont Institute (GDI)/Dumont Technical Institute (DTI) which specialize in first Nations and Métis knowledge and provide Indigenous culturally responsive programming and learning environments for all students.
+Saskatchewan is home to three Indigenous post-secondary institutions: First Nations University of Canada (FNUniv), Saskatchewan Indian Institute of Technologies (SIIT), and Gabriel Dumont Institute (GDI)/Dumont Technical Institute (DTI) which specialize in First Nations and Métis knowledge and provide Indigenous culturally responsive programming and learning environments for all students.

 The Ministry of Advanced Education provides targeted funding to Saskatchewan Polytechnic for its Indigenous Student Success Strategy and to SIIT for its Student Support Services Model.
-The ministry also supports GDI’s Saskatchewan Urban Native Teacher Education Program (SUNTEP), FNUniv’s Dene Teacher Education Program (DTEP) and Cree Teacher Education Program (CTEP), Mitac’s Indigenous Pathways internship program, and three new Indigenous Languages Scholarships at FNUniv to support the revitalization of Indigenous languages in Saskatchewan.
+The ministry also supports GDI’s Saskatchewan Urban Native Teacher Education Program (SUNTEP), FNUniv’s Dene Teacher Education Program (DTEP) and Cree Teacher Education Program (CTEP), Mitac’s Indigenous Pathways internship program, and three Indigenous Languages Scholarships at FNUniv to support the revitalization of Indigenous languages in Saskatchewan.

 Several post-secondary institutions have specific Indigenous strategic plans, developed in partnership with Indigenous communities and leaders: